E-ACT Modern Slavery Statement 2021-2022

 Throughout the year the annual safeguarding training plan across the Trust includes a detailed focus upon on early identification of those at risk of exploitation and training to help all staff know what to do if they become aware of any potential risks.
 We are fully satisfied that through our robust safeguarding training that staff could identify and act appropriately for at risk pupils, staff and contractors.

 This is not an area for complacency however and we keep under closely scrutiny and evaluation our safeguarding policy and practice.
-This enable us to refine and develop excellence in all we do and in this Modern Slavery Statement for 2020-2021 we recognise the impact of the pandemic is not to be underestimated as we continually enhance the knowledge of our staff to prevent slavery and human trafficking and child sexual exploitation.
+This enables us to refine and develop excellence in all we do and in this Modern Slavery Statement for 2021 we recognise the impact of the pandemic is not to be underestimated as we continually enhance the knowledge of our staff to prevent slavery and human trafficking and child sexual exploitation.
+Safeguarding awareness sessions for modern slavery (and trafficking) at academy level are included within our staff safeguarding CPD plan.

 We evaluate our processes for raising concerns to ensure that there are clearly identified ways to report concerns of whistleblowing or modern slavery which are available to all users of our estates.

 To date, no referrals have been made in relation to modern slavery.
-Since the date of issue of our previous Modern Slavery Statement approved by the Board of Trustees in February 2020, there have been eight referrals made for child sexual exploitation; two between February 2020 and the end of August 2020 and six since September 2020.
+Since the date of issue of our previous Modern Slavery Statement approved by the Board of Trustees in February 2021, there have been 9 referrals made for child sexual exploitation.

-Signed: Jane Millward, CEO and Accounting Officer for E-ACT
+Signed: Tom Campbell, Interim Accounting Officer for E-ACT